lmomoy/lmomoy.github.io/_pages/about.md

 I am pursuing Ph.D. degree in School of Mechanical Science and Engineering, Huazhong University of Science and Technology.
 Previously, I received my M.S. degree in School of Mechanical Science and Engineering, Huazhong University of Science and Technology (2021), and B.S. degree in Hubei University of Technology (2019).

-Now, I am a visiting student in A*STAR Centre for Frontier AI Research (CFAR), Singapore, supervised by [Joey Tianyi Zhou](https://joeyzhouty.github.io/).
+Now, I am a visiting student in A*STAR Centre for Frontier AI Research (CFAR), Singapore, supervised by [Joey Tianyi Zhou](https://joeyzhouty.github.io/) and [Jiawei Du](https://scholar.google.com/citations?user=WrJKEzEAAAAJ&hl=zh-CN&oi=ao).

 My current research interest is computer vision including object detection, image segmentation, and multimodal fusion for autonomous driving.